 CAMC Foundation Golf Classic

-The CAMC Foundation Golf Classic celebrated its 25th anniversary in 2017.
+The CAMC Foundation Golf Classic will celebrate its 26th anniversary in 2018.
 Created to attract the sports enthusiast, the CAMC Foundation Golf Classic supports the Foundation’s Children’s Fund.
 Proceeds from the tournament are used to fund children’s safety net services including Neonatal Intensive Care Unit (NICU), trauma, clinics, and preventive and educational programs at CAMC Women and Children’s Hospital.
 Specifically some of the proceeds support the NICU, Pediatric Oncology Program, CAMC Family Resource Center and the Children’s Advocacy Center.